-D. Reports from decisions of the CJB, ad hoc hearing panels, or hearing officers are submitted to the Director.
+D. Reports from recommended findings of the CJB, ad hoc hearing panels, or hearing officers are submitted to the Director.

-F. The report will include findings of fact as to each specified charge, and whether the conduct as found does or does not violate the policies or regulations as reported.
-If the decision is not unanimous, both a majority and a minority report may be submitted.
+F. The report will include recommended findings of fact regarding each specified charge, and whether the conduct as found does or does not violate the policies or regulations as reported.
+If the recommended findings are not unanimous, both a majority and a minority report may be submitted.

-- return the report for reconsideration or clarification.
+- Return the recommended findings for clarification or reconsideration.
 If a report is returned for reconsideration, the issues/evidence to be considered should be specified.

-H. The Director will provide a written notice of the decision to the accused student and a copy of the hearing authority’s findings and recommendations within seven days of receiving the final findings of fact from the hearing authority.
+H. OSSJA will notify the parties of the Director’s decision and include a copy of the hearing authority’s recommended findings within seven days of receiving the recommended findings from the hearing authority.
 The Director will also provide written notice of the decision and findings to Reporting Parties who are campus officials, in accord with legitimate educational interest criteria.

 - The notice of decision may be sent to the UC Davis email address of record for that individual, and should specify the due date of any appeal, and the name and address of the official to whom the appeal must be submitted.
 In addition, the notice of the decision may be provided as follows: